Doing good work for good people.

 When we got started

-Skål was formed in 2017 while Keaton still had a part time job working remote for an office design company.
-It wasn’t until late 2019 that Skål was the sole focus of his time.
-The company name is Danish for ‘cheers’, a nod to Keaton’s Danish heritage and a moniker that underscores the value of relationships.
+Skål was a passion project formed in 2017 while Keaton still worked remotely for an office design company.
+Two years later, Skål became his life’s work.
+The company name is Danish for ‘cheers’, a nod to Keaton’s Danish heritage and a moniker that celebrates the relationships built through shared purpose.

 “Cheers”